-In this chapter, we describe our motivation behind creating a new benchmark framework and new a serverless-oriented file system.
+In this chapter, we describe our motivation behind creating a new benchmark framework, a serverlessoriented file system, and a durability cost model for serverless storage.

-2.1 Cloud Native Benchmarking
+2.1 Benchmarking for Serverless

-As described previously, cloud native environments and applications have significantly different properties compared to previous clouds and cloud applications.
+Serverless platforms and applications have significantly different properties compared to previous cloud platforms and applications.
 For example, storage control operations are more common and applications are much more dynamic.

 In our evaluation of CNSBench, we found that storage system performance varies widely across different storage systems, with some storage providers exhibiting especially low performance when executing control operations like snapshotting a volume.
 We also found that workloads consisting of different mixes of applications exhibited different performance, depending on the specific mix of applications.
-Both of these findings show the importance of being able to benchmark platforms and applications in a cloud-native way.
-Existing benchmarks do not generate storage control operations, making it difficult to assess the performance of storage systems under realistic cloud native conditions.
-Existing benchmarks also do not make it easy to orchestrate different mixes of applications, making it difficult to understand the performance implications when many different services are run on the same host or cluster.
+Both of these findings show the importance of being able to benchmark storage systems and applications under conditions characteristic of serverless platforms and applications.
+Existing benchmarks do not generate storage control operations, making it difficult to assess the performance of storage systems under realistic serverless conditions.
+Existing benchmarks also do not make it easy to orchestrate different mixes of applications, making it difficult to understand the performance implications when many different serverless functions are run on the same host or cluster.